 Discuss with your neighbour

 People are sometimes unaware that their activities are causing a nuisance.
-Ipswich City Council encourages all residents and business operators to talk to their neighbours first about nuisance problems and only make a complaint if the issue remains unresolved.
+Ipswich City Council encourages all residents to talk to their neighbours first about nuisance problems and only make a report if the issue remains unresolved.

 If the alleged property consists of an industry involving landfill or composting, please refer to the Department of Environment and Science’s pollution hotline 1300 130 372 or pollutionhotline@des.qld.gov.au.
 It is likely that these industries have an Environmental Authority to undertake an environmentally relevant activity (ERA) such as landfill or composting operations.
 ERAs are industrial, resource or intensive agricultural activities with the potential to release contaminants into the environment.